lumeland/blog/posts/lume-3.2.0.md

 [keep the versions of all packages up to date](https://github.com/lumeland/lume.land/blob/055eac5d0a960ab014eedc552492237c6613dbac/_config.ts#L54).

-You can use this plugin for any constant value that you want to use globally, like a url parameter for caching, the hash of the latest commit, the year to include in the copyright, etc.
+You can use this plugin for any constant value that you want to use globally, like a query parameter for caching CSS and JS files, the hash of the latest commit, the year in the copyright, etc.

 ## `parseBasename` can access the parent values